charmplusplus/charm4py/README.rst

         workers = Group(Worker)  # create one instance of Worker on every processor t0 = time.time()
-        workers.work(n_steps, mypi)  # invoke 'work' method on every worker print("Approximated value of pi is:", mypi.get(),  # 'get' blocks until result arrives "Error is", abs(mypi.get() - pi), "Elapsed time=", time.time() - t0)
+        workers.work(n_steps, mypi)  # invoke 'work' method on every worker print('Approximated value of pi is:', mypi.get(),  # 'get' blocks until result arrives 'Error is', abs(mypi.get() - pi), 'Elapsed time=', time.time() - t0)
         charm.exit()

     charm.start(main)

-This is a simple example and demonstrates only a few features CharmPy.
+This is a simple example and demonstrates only a few features of CharmPy.
 Some things to note from this example:

 - *Chares* are distributed Python objects.
 - A *Group* is a type of distributed collection where one instance of the specified chare type is created on each processor.
 - Remote method invocation in CharmPy is *asynchronous*.

 In this example, there is only one chare per processor, but multiple chares (of the same or different type) can exist on any given processor, which can bring performance benefits.
-Please refer to the documentation for more information.
+Please refer to the documentation_ for more information.

 Contact